 "Imagine if I had the support of those senators and congressmen again?" she asked.
 "Imagine if I had a little bit of support from people who could do the follow-up systems for me so I could travel and talk to service members on different bases, and cities, mayors and communities."

 2018 marks the 50-year anniversary of the welcome home for their adopted sons.
-Many from Artavia’s company, soldiers from Fort Campbell, Ky., home base of the 101st Airborne Division (Air Assault), came out to attend San Mateo's celebration.
+Many from Artavia’s company, soldiers from Fort Campbell, Kentucky -- home base of the 101st Airborne Division (Air Assault) -- came out to attend San Mateo's celebration.
 They call it "Operation Eagle Visit."

 "In one sense, I only had one unit to concentrate on when I went to Vietnam," Patterson said.
 "Today I have hundreds.
 I no longer have the personal connection I once had with my units, but instead, willingly give that up to my community leaders to carry their own community support.
 I'm inspired to hear their individual enthusiasm and community relationships becoming a family unit, their units and citizens.
 They report back to ASA and love sharing community involvement."

-Patterson said she'll keep working towards seeing ASA connect even more towns with units.
+Patterson said she'll keep working toward seeing ASA connect even more towns with units.

 "I know it's out there.
 I feel it, and I've gotten feedback from communities that say this is the best thing that ever happened to them," Patterson said.
 "My leaders in the communities are so proud of what they're doing, and they inspire others.

-The community's support of Alpha Company was overwhelming, and at the end of the Vietnam War, San Mateo was the only City in the United States to hold a homecoming parade honoring returning Veterans by opening their hearts and homes to the newly adopted members of the 101st.
+The community's support of Alpha Company was overwhelming.
+At the end of the Vietnam War, San Mateo was the only city in the United States to hold a homecoming parade honoring returning veterans by opening their hearts and homes to the newly adopted members of the 101st.